owais-shaikh101/Nutrition-Label/README.md

 # Nutrition Label

-This project provides a simple HTML and CSS implementation of a nutrition facts label, designed to display nutritional information in a clean and organized format.
-The layout consists of multiple sections such as the serving size, calories, and daily values for various nutrients.
+This project features a simple and visually clean representation of a nutrition facts label using HTML and CSS.
+The label displays key nutritional information such as serving size, calories, daily values, and more in an organized format.
+It is designed to be lightweight, responsive, and easily customizable.

 ## Features

-- **Responsive Design**: The label adjusts to fit different screen sizes, ensuring readability across devices.
+- **Simple Layout**: The label is divided into clear sections for easy readability: serving size, calories, nutrients, and daily values.
-- **Customizable Styles**: The CSS is easily modifiable to change colors, fonts, or layout to match your brand or design preferences.
+- **Customizable Design**: The included CSS allows for easy changes to the label's appearance, such as font size, color, and spacing.
-- **Clean Structure**: The HTML structure is minimal, focusing on the content of the nutrition label.
+- **Responsive**: The label adjusts to various screen sizes, ensuring that the information remains legible across different devices.

 ## Files

-- **index.html**: Contains the structure and content of the nutrition label.
+- **index.html**: Contains the HTML structure for the nutrition label.
-- **styles.css**: Defines the styles for the label, including font sizes, margins, and dividers.
+- **styles.css**: Provides the styling for the label, including layout and typography.